-If you are in Spain, the type of potatoes to use for this recipe are called "papa bonita" (beautiful potato) or "papa negra" (black potato).
-Unfortunately, it is challenging to find those two variety in the US.
-Luckily the Union Square Farmers Market has an abundance of other types of potato this time of year, to make up for the fact that there is barely anything else.
+If you are in Spain, the type of potatoes to use for this recipe are called "papa Bonita" (beautiful potato) or "papa Negra" (black potato).
+Unfortunately, it is challenging to find those two varieties in the US.
+Luckily, the Union Square Farmers Market has an abundance of other types of potato this time of year.
+It makes for the fact that there is barely anything else.
 For you to achieve the best results, you must choose smaller sized potato: the size of a ping pong ball or smaller.
 If you can, pick them all in similar sizes.
-Though, don't go crazy, it's just a potato dish.
+Don't go crazy, it's just a potato dish.

-With that said, our favorite type of potato for this preparation is called the German Butterball.
+With all of that said, our favorite type of potato for this preparation is the variety German Butterball.
 FYI - Mountain Sweet Berry Farm has the best ones.

 500 grs Potato, preferably small ones